 We're always keeping an eye out for the latest WhatsApp update news and features.
-In this article, we'll show you where to download the latest version of WhatsApp via APK file and tell you what features each new update brings.
-WhatsApp has just announced its latest feature: Live Location.
-Get the details below.
+In this article, we'll show you where to download the latest version of WhatsApp via Play Store and APK file and tell you about the new features each update brings.

 Jump to section: